Cooperative Beam Selection for RIS-Aided Terahertz MIMO Networks via Multi-Task Learning: Conclusion

 \section{Conclusion}

-In this paper, we handled the non-convex and discrete beam training problem with multiple beam selection tasks by evaluating the sum-rate metric.
-To restrict the complexity of explosive growth experienced by the ES and the IAS algorithms, we developed an efficient MTL-ABS framework to realize the multiple beam classification tasks with extreme low complexity.
+In this paper, we handled the non-convex and cooperative beam selection problem with multiple classification tasks by evaluating the sum-rate metric.
+To restrict the complexity of explosive growth experienced by the ES and the IAS algorithms, we developed an efficient MTL-ABS framework to realize the multiple beam classification tasks in a low-complexity way.
 More importantly, the MTL-ABS framework can be extended to more complicated THz scenarios that will be encountered in 6G wireless networks.